blowdart/AspNetAuthorizationWorkshop/README.md

 Now we can create a suitable controller and views to display a list of documents and the document itself.

-* First create a Document controller in the Controllers folder, DocumentController.cs
+* First create a Document controller in the Controllers folder, `DocumentController.cs`.

 ```c#
 using Microsoft.AspNetCore.Mvc;